Centralizers of sections of a reductive group scheme: Pure and fiberwise ordinary sections

 \begin{definition} Let $S = \Spec k$ be the spectrum of a field.
 An element $g \in G(k)$ is \textit{ordinary} provided that, in the Jordan decomposition $g_{\overline{k}} = tu$, the centralizer $Z_{G_{\overline{k}}}(t)$ is connected.
 For general $S$, let $G_{\rm{ord}}$ denote the set of $g \in G$ such that $g$ is ordinary in $G(k(g))$. \end{definition}

+Note that if $\sD(G)$ is simply connected, then every element of $G(k)$ is ordinary by \cite[Theorem 2.15]{SteinbergTorsion}.
 We will see that $G_{\rm{ord}}$ is always fiberwise dense and constructible in $G$, and it is open under some weak hypotheses on $G$.
 We begin by giving an example to show that $G_{\rm{ord}}$ is not always open.

 \begin{example} Consider the section

 The special fiber of $g$ is unipotent, while the generic fiber is semisimple but not ordinary; the centralizer has two connected components. \end{example}

 Ultimately, this example motivates the hypotheses of the upcoming Proposition~\ref{prop:strong-purity-generizes}.
 We begin, in any case, by establishing constructibility.